Embassy of the Philippines, Rome: Popular reception

-Popular reception to the Embassy and its personnel is mixed.
-On the one hand, it has also been criticized for its delivery of services: in 2012, OFWs protested the Embassy's application of increased passport renewal fees which were said to be in violation of directives coming from the DFA, while in 2016, OFW groups petitioned the DFA for Nolasco's recall because of actions they felt were "inimical" to the interest of Filipinos in Italy.
+Popular reception to the embassy and its personnel is mixed.
+On the one hand, it has also been criticized for its delivery of services: in 2012, OFWs protested the embassy's application of increased passport renewal fees which were said to be in violation of directives coming from the DFA, while in 2016, OFW groups petitioned the DFA for the recall of ambassador Domingo Nolasco because of actions they felt were "inimical" to the interest of Filipinos in Italy.

-On the other hand, the Embassy has also been lauded for its work: in 2018, columnist Danilo T. Ibayan, writing in The Manila Times, lauded it for its successful track record in protecting the interests of OFWs in Italy.
+On the other hand, the embassy has also been lauded for its work: in 2018, columnist Danilo T. Ibayan, writing in The Manila Times, lauded it for its successful track record in protecting the interests of OFWs in Italy.